iszczesniak/cpp/templates/index.md

 argument position determines the parameter.
 And so if we want to provide the second argument, we have to provide the first.

+Let's swap the parameters in the factory example.
+Now that we provide the argument for parameter `T` as the second, we also have to provide the argument for `A` as the first.
+Prior to the change, the argument for `A` was deduced.

 ```cpp
 {% include_relative explicit3.cc %}
 ```